alchemy-charmers/charm-gitlab/README.md

 The tested migration path with the charms is as such:

+*NOTE*: Until GitLab fixes [5391](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/5391) properly:

+Your app and DB servers (gitlab unit and postgresql unit) should both be upgraded to Ubuntu 20.04

+You need to work around the `pg_dump` version used by GitLab

+On the application server, after following the below instructions, before the final upgrade, upgrade your application unit to focal using `juju upgrade-series <machine ID> prepare` and then doing a do-release upgrade to foacl, followed by `juju upgrade-series <machine ID> complete`

+ You will then need to install `postgresql-client-12` and run `sudo ln -s /usr/lib/postgresql/12/bin/pg_dump /opt/gitlab/bin/pg_dump`

+Process:

 Take a full GitLab backup:
  * Access your gitlab unit via SSH: `juju ssh gitlab/0`
  * Run the backup: `gitlab-backup`